 This term literally means "per day" and is used to determine a specific daily rate allowable for a specific purpose.

 A payment method whereby individuals are empowered to deal directly with suppliers for low-dollar, high-frequency purchases.
-The cards reduce paperwork and must be used on purchases under $1000.

 A written contractual document prepared by a buyer to describe all terms and conditions of a purchase.